-This Sauj Bulagh was woven by Kurds during the mid-19th century in Northwest Persia.
+This Sauj Bulagh was woven by Kurds during the mid-19th century.

 In very good condition for its age.
 With a dense meaty pile and wear along the edges.
 There are some old folk repairs and the rug has been reduced in size.